Join One of the Nation's Premier General Internal Medicine Fellowship Programs

 General Internal Medicine (GIM) Fellowship Program

 Hopkins GIM is home to one of the nation's premier fellowship training programs in academic general internal medicine.
-The GIM Fellowship is proud of our over 200 alumni who have made their mark as researchers, educators, and leaders.
+The GIM Fellowship is proud of our more than 200 alumni who have made their mark as researchers, educators, and leaders.
 Supported by federal grants for 45 consecutive years, the overall goal of the Hopkins GIM Fellowship is to prepare general internists to assume faculty and leadership positions in GIM and Public Health.
-Hopkins GIM Fellows come from across the United States and have a wide array of research interests including clinical epidemiology, preventive medicine, health services research, women's health, health disparities, ethics, and medical education.
-Due to training grant restrictions, only citizens and permanent residents of the U.S. are eligible to apply.
+Hopkins GIM Fellows come from across the United States and have a wide array of research interests including clinical epidemiology, preventive medicine, health services research, women's health, ethics, and medical education.

 Program Details